-A true devotee's (Bhakta's) eyes are fixed every moment on Reality which is unchanging and eternal and he is free from feeling of attraction and repulsion.
+A true devotee’s (Bhakta’s) eyes are fixed every moment on Reality which is unchanging and eternal and he is free from feelings of attraction and repulsion.
 This is Vairagya (renunciation) in the truest sense of the term.
 When the devotee has achieved this state of mind he is free from desires.
 He feels contended with what is available to him.
 The end of desires means the stopping of the formation of Samskaras.

-What remains now is only to undergo the effect (Bhog) of the previously formed Samskaras (impressions) which are to be worked out during the course of devotee's life.
-Nature too helps the devotee in the work by creating field for Bhog in order to remove the impressions of his thoughts and actions from the casual body.
+What remains now is only to undergo the effect (Bhog) of the previously formed Samskaras (impressions) which are to be worked out during the course of the devotee’s life.
+Nature too helps the devotee in the work by creating a field for Bhog in order to remove the impressions of his thoughts and actions from the casual body.
 When the coverings melt away the Devotee (Bhakta) will achieve the real thing i.e. union with GOD.

 Credits: Sri.
 P. Subbarayudu & Sri.
 B.E.
 Sampath Kumar from ‘Sri RamaChandraji Maharaj Seva Trust’, Kadapa.